Learn what your options are for protecting yourself. Find out the difference between a freeze and fraud alert and choose the one that’s best for you.

 Yes.
 Any company you already have an account with will still be able to access your credit report regarding the existing account, but they will not be able to use your credit report to open a new account in your name.

 It may sound like a credit freeze would impact your credit cards, but it has absolutely no effect on credit cards you already own.
-A freeze prevents your credit report from being accessed when you (and anyone else) tries to open new accounts, but you can still use the credit cards you have.
+A freeze prevents your credit report from being accessed when you or anyone else tries to open new accounts.
+You can still use the credit cards you have.

-Note: If you’re looking to temporarily prevent charges on the plastic you currently carry, consult with your credit card issuer.
+Note: If you’re looking to temporarily prevent charges on your credit cards, consult with your credit card issuer.

 Yes.
-You can freeze your TransUnion credit report with us, but to freeze your other credit reports you must contact each of the other bureaus, specifically Equifax and Experian.
+You can freeze your TransUnion credit report with us, but to freeze your other credit reports you must contact the other bureaus, Equifax and Experian.
 We included their contact info below to make it easy for you.
-You’re welcome.

 https://www.experian.com/freeze

 Yes, but only in certain situations that are allowed by federal law.
-A freeze won’t stop someone from checking your credit in order to:
+These situations include:

 Permissible purpose is a reason specified in the law that allows someone to check your credit report.
 A credit freeze stops a creditor from accessing your credit report to open a new account, even though they have permissible purpose.
 But if the permissible purpose is to review your credit report to make changes to an account you already have, a freeze won’t stop that.